29 Flirtatious French Phrases for Your Next Romantic Rendezvous

-Go ahead, pretend that it never even crossed your mind that you were learning the planet’s most-hyped language of love.
+Go ahead, pretend that it never crossed your mind that you were learning the planet’s most-hyped language of love.

 We’ve got all the French words, strategies and cultural considerations that can turn you into a regular femme fatale or Pepé Le Pew.